sasilver75/obsidian/Articles/Teach Llamas to Talk - Recent Progress in Instruction Tuning (November 2023) {Tianyu Gao}.md

 PRO (2023) adopts a softmax-form of contrastive loss and optimizes over multiple negative outputs instead of just one.

-[[DPO]] takes on a similar idea, but starts from the RLHF objective function.
+[[Direct Preference Optimization|DPO]] takes on a similar idea, but starts from the RLHF objective function.
 ![[Pasted image 20240422225602.png]]